Uniqueness of ground states to fractional nonlinear elliptic equations with harmonic potential: Introduction

 It is simple to see that $\psi$ is a solution to \eqref{equt} if and only if $u$ is a solution to \eqref{equ}.
-The equation \eqref{equ} is of particular interest in fractional quantum mechanics and originates from the early work due to Laskin \cite{L1,L2}.
+The equation \eqref{equ} is of particular interest in fractional quantum mechanics and originates from the early work of Laskin \cite{L1,L2}.

 For the case $s=1$, the uniqueness of ground states to \eqref{equ} was achieved in \cite{HO1, HO2}.
 However, for the case $0<s<1$, the uniqueness of ground states to \eqref{equ} is open so far.
 The aim of this paper is to make a contribution towards this direction.